 By recognizing the full spectrum of addiction rather than simply identifying it as a moral or spiritual failing, an addictionologist will be able to create a multi-faceted treatment program that can make rehabilitation not only less difficult, but also more effective.
 Here are a few other reasons you should look for rehabilitation centers with a certified addictionologist when you’re exploring your treatment options.

 - Their knowledge of the full spectrum of addictionology will help them better identify codependent disorders (such as alcoholism and depression) and offer what’s called a dual diagnosis.

 - These centers will likely incorporate extensive behavioral therapies and stress management techniques in order to reduce the chance of relapse.

 - While they will be able to prescribe you powerful medications to help mitigate the effects of withdrawal, an addictionologist’s treatment methods don’t rely solely on medical detox.
 Instead, they’ll be more likely to include extensive counseling to truly get at the heart of your addiction.

 Addictionology Treatment: The Future of Rehabilitation

+The concept of addiction has gone through a lot of changes in the past few decades.
+Many outdated modes of thought are now becoming less frequently integral parts of treatment programs and evidence-based methodologies have taken their places.
 The full spectrum approach to substance abuse that addictionology provides is quickly improving how patients are being treated for their addiction.
 By tackling the physical, psychological, and social aspects of substance abuse, these types of treatment plans make a drug-free life all the more possible.